1970s South Bronx building fires: Demographic changes

-As a result of these demographic changes, the South Bronx began to see reduced economic activity, coupled with a decrease in municipal services such as hospitals and public utilities.
-By the 1960's, many landlords had begun to neglect their buildings, and the area had been substantially redlined.
+Many began to see the area as an economic drain, because despite holding jobs, many new South Bronx residents relied on some form of welfare.
+By the 1960s, many landlords had begun to completely neglect their buildings, and the area had been substantially redlined.
 The completion of the Cross Bronx Expressway in 1963 caused further inconvenience for the area, in some cases displacing entire neighborhoods.
 Combined with Robert Moses's urban renewal projects, the value of buildings in the Bronx dropped dramatically, businesses left, income levels dropped, and crime began to rise.

 Population growth

-During the 1960s, South Bronx's population grew rapidly, caused in large part by the "urban renewal" project.
-Contributing massively to this change was Columbia University's rapid buy-up of low-income housing in Harlem, from which they kicked residents in order to create university dorms and housing.
-Alongside the refugees who were kicked out of other New York City buildings by urban renewal, the South Bronx's population surged by over 100,000 in just a few years, putting a massive strain on the area's resources, which had already been defunded by city planning.
+Despite economic challenges, the South Bronx's population grew rapidly during the 1960s.
+Some of this was due to childbirth, but the majority of this growth was caused by the "urban renewal" project displacing residents from other parts of the city.
+Notably contributing to this push was Columbia University's rapid buy-up of low-income housing in Harlem, from which they evicted residents in order to create university dorms and housing.
+The rapid influx of displaced New Yorkers caused the South Bronx's population to surge by over 100,000 in just a few years, putting a massive strain on the area's resources, which had already started to be cut and defunded by the city.

 City planning

 After the production boom of World War II began to wane, New York City faced financial trouble.
 The city was described as "so broke" by the 1970s, with neighborhoods that had become "so desperate and depleted," that municipal authorities had to scramble for a solution.
-Some authorities believed the process of population decline was inevitable and, instead of trying to fight it, searched for alternatives; in many cases, this resulted in attempts to have the greatest population loss in the areas with the poorest and non-white populations.
+Some policymakers believed the process of population decline was inevitable, and instead of trying to fight decline, searched for alternative approaches; in many cases, this resulted in attempts to have the greatest population loss in the areas with the poorest and non-white populations.

 Planned shrinkage

 Roger Starr, former head of New York City's Housing and Development Administration, proposed a policy for addressing the economic crisis, which he termed planned shrinkage.
-The plan's goal was to reduce the poor population in New York City and better preserve the tax base; according to the proposal, the city would stop investing in troubled neighborhoods, and divert funds to communities "that could still be saved."
+The plan's goal was to reduce the poor population in New York City and better preserve the tax base; according to the proposal, the city would stop investing in troubled neighborhoods, and divert funds to communities that could "still be saved."
 Starr suggested that the city "accelerate the drainage" in what he called the "worst parts" of the South Bronx, and encouraged the city to do so by closing subway stations, firehouses, and schools.
 According to its advocates, the planned shrinkage approach would encourage so-called "monolithic development," resulting in new urban growth at much lower population densities than the neighborhoods which had existed previously.
-However, the policy was seen by many as ultimately failing to address the underlying systemic causes that were responsible.
+However, the policy was seen by many as ultimately failing to address the underlying systemic causes responsible.